Understanding Homeowners Insurance as a Comprehensive Package

 Determining How Much Homeowners Insurance Coverage You Need

 Selecting the right coverage amount protects you from being underinsured while avoiding unnecessary premium costs.
-Several key concepts help you determine appropriate coverage levels.
+Our guide on how much home insurance coverage you need walks through detailed formulas, but here are the key concepts.

 Replacement Cost vs. Actual Cash Value